GIFTED ASSESSMENT

 What about twice exceptional (2e) learners?

-For children who are both gifted and face challenges such as ADHD, dyslexia, or anxiety, the qualitative side of assessment is essential.
-Standardized scores may highlight advanced ability, but they don’t show how those abilities coexist with learning differences or emotional needs.
-A full evaluation that combines quantitative data with qualitative gifted assessment provides the whole-child picture—revealing both strengths and struggles, and giving families clear strategies to support their child in school and at home.
+For children who are both gifted and experience challenges such as ADHD, dyslexia, or anxiety, a qualitative lens is especially important.
+Standardized scores may highlight advanced ability but often miss how those abilities coexist with learning differences or emotional needs.

 What makes your approach different from standard gifted testing?

-Traditional gifted testing focuses narrowly on IQ or achievement scores.
-While those numbers matter, they can miss the complexity of giftedness.
-By pairing quantitative data with qualitative gifted assessment, I offer families a deeper and more ethical evaluation.
-In collaboration with Kari VanBebber, who is trained in Linda Silverman’s model, we move beyond scores to see how giftedness shows up in creativity, temperament, and daily life.
-This dual lens helps families understand both potential and needs.
+Traditional gifted testing often focuses narrowly on IQ or achievement scores.
+While these measures are useful, they can miss the complexity of gifted development.
+By pairing quantitative testing with qualitative gifted assessment, this approach offers a more nuanced understanding of how giftedness shows up across learning, temperament, creativity, and daily life.

 What happens after the evaluation?